-The Nikon D5600 comes with the same sensor like its two predecessors, the D5300, and D5600.
+The Nikon D5600 comes with the same sensor as its two predecessors, the D5300, and D5600.
 Therefore, the lenses we’ve recommend are absolutely the same because you get the same quality and performance.

 Capable, Compact, and connected, the Nikon D5600 is a sleek DSLR that blends multimedia imaging capabilities with versatile wireless technology.
 It’s a perfect DSLR camera for entry-level photographers!